-Liberty Park
+Liberty Park South

-The development of Liberty Park would create an opportunity for a new park to serve workers and the growing number of residents in the surrounding areas.
-The edges of this space would remain visually open to the surrounding streets to ensure a safe environment throughout the day and evening.
-It would provide green space and possibly other programmed uses along its eastern edge.
+The development of Liberty Park South would create an opportunity for a new park to serve workers and the growing number of residents in the surrounding areas.
+The edges of this space should remain visually open to the surrounding streets to ensure a safe environment throughout day and evening.
+It would provide green space and possibly an amphitheater along its eastern edge.
 Sidewalks would be located along the edge of the park and unit pavers could be used for hard surfaces within the park.
 Landscaping, lighting, and site furnishings are also recommended where appropriate.